DragonRidersUnite/book/src/03-spit-fire.md

 ## What's Next

 We're so close to having a game, so close!
 We just need something to spit fireballs at, right?
-We'll display some floating targets that get destroyed on when a fireball hits them.
+In the next chapter, we'll display some floating targets that get destroyed when a fireball hits one.